Skiing in Winter Park: Ultimate Guide

 Ski and Snowboard Rentals

 Don’t have your own gear?
-No problem!
+No problem.
 The resort provides premium ski and snowboard rentals.
 You can pick up your rentals from the Winter Park Base or the Mary Jane Base.

 It will be pricier to rent within the resort, but if you have any issues with your equipment, it’s a quick and easy fix, and you won’t have to lose out on any precious mountain time.
-You’re paying for convenience!

 Affordable Alternatives